ava-labs/avalanchejs/README.md

 `npm run build`

-This will generate a pure javascript library and place it in a folder named "dist" in the project root.
+This will generate a pure Javascript library and place it in a folder named "web" in the project root.
 The "avalanche.js" file can then be dropped into any project as a pure javascript implementation of Avalanche.

-The Avalanche.js library can be imported into your existing Node.js project as follows:
+The AvalancheJS library can be imported into your existing Node.js project as follows:

 ```js
 const avalanche = require("avalanche");